mawrkus/starline/README.md

 Ideas for a future roadmap:

 - Contrast the starline with other activities by adding more graphs: release dates, commits, PR, ...
-- Unit tests.
-Shame... (actually, starting again with proper TDD would be nice)
 - Playing more with the visualizations/trying other visualizations libraries